johanneshilden/lets-parse/json-combinator/README.md

 This is a simple example of how combinator parsing works in Haskell.

 > Don't use this parser in production code.
-You may instead want to have a look at [Aeson](https://hackage.haskell.org/package/aeson) for a mature and well-maintained JSON parsing library.
+You may instead want to have a look at [Aeson](https://hackage.haskell.org/package/aeson) for a mature, efficient and well-maintained JSON parsing library.

 ```
   build-depends:       base >=4.6, attoparsec >=0.13, text, containers